marcua/qurk_experiments/README.md

 ## Step 2: Apply to your Institute Review Board (IRB)
-If you are running these experiments from within academia, and are using government funding agency funds to run these experiments, you are endangering your school and lab's future funding if you do not apply to your Institite Review Board to perform experiments with human subjects.
+If you are running these experiments from within academia, and are using government agency funds to run these experiments, you are endangering your school and lab's future funding if you do not apply to your Institite Review Board to perform experiments with human subjects.

-If you'd like to see an IRB application (to MIT's COUHES), take a look at [COUHES-APPLICATION.docx]($$$).
+Our application (to MIT's [COUHES](http://couhes.mit.edu/)) was pretty painless, but took a few back-and-forths and discussions of how we could get the equivalent of informed consent without a Turker being present and signing a physical form.
 Before you can submit a similar application to your IRB, you will have to get human subjects training.
 At an institution with a reasonable IRB, you should allocate about a month for training and approval.

 ## Step 3: Get the software hosted